ei8fdb/Build-Low-Cost-User-Research-Lab/README.md

+## Build a low cost user research lab, for under £10k
 Hi!
 This is a short guide to our approach to build a low-cost user research studio.
 We've built a very usable user research studio for less than £10,000.
 It performs as well as a £100,000 studio, and even better.

 Here you'll find information about why we chose to build the studio, the studio setup and equipment used, and helpful documents for running a lab like ours, and lessons we learned.